Jump to topic

 Square Face Shape

 A square face shape has a similar height and length.
 You have a wide, angular jaw and a broad forehead.
-Rounded shapes that are wider at the top will complement your face shape and add softness, while oval and rectangular frames will add balance and structure.
+Rounded, wider shapes at the top will complement your face shape and add softness.
+Oval and rectangular frames will add balance and structure.

 Ideal Frame Types: